robertnen/HiLo-Escape/README.md

 ## Concept

 **HiLo Escape** is a horror game where you have to guess if you have a higher or lower hand in poker than your opponent.
-The protagonist has the the choice to rewind or continue, but there is a chance he can die in any timeline.
+The protagonist has the the choice to rewind the time or to continue with his choices, but there is always a chance he can die at any moment in any timeline.

 ## Behind the scenes
 The game was made between 5th April and 6th April under 21 hours by 3 students in the same team at *HackItAll*.
 Here is the list of the teammates: